alexrutar/texnew/README.md

 # Introduction
 ## Installation
-On MacOS or Linux (I haven't figured it out on Windows yet), install with
+On MacOS or Linux (I'm not sure about Windows yet), install with
 ```
 pip install texnew
 git clone https://github.com/alexrutar/texnew-templates ~/.texnew